-Maybe you thought you’d never need that file again or maybe it was accidentally deleted; either way, there is a possibility that you can get it back.
-There are a few different options for recovering a deleted file, and a few scenarios where you’ll likely need professional help from a computer tech support service like Quikteks.
-Let’s start with the basics and go from there…
+Sometimes by accident or in our zeal to free up space, we delete files we later need.
+There are a few different options for recovering deleted files, and a few scenarios where you’ll need professional help from a computer tech support service like Quikteks.
+Let’s start with the basics.

 First things first, let’s check the Recycle Bin, or Trash if you’re using a Mac.
-Your operating system stores deleted files in these receptacles temporarily, allowing you the opportunity to undelete a file before permanently emptying the trash.
-Simply search the Recycle Bin or Trash for your file.
-If found, right click it and choose Restore (or Put Back for Macintosh).
+Your operating system stores deleted files in these folders temporarily, allowing you the opportunity to undelete a file before permanently emptying the trash.
+Search the Recycle Bin or Trash, right-click the file, and choose Restore, or Put Back for Mac.

-If you can’t find your lost file locally or in your cloud storage provider’s Recycle Bin, the next option is to restore the file from your backup.
+The next option is to restore the file from your backup.
 Most backup systems allow you to restore individual files, and the process is usually fast and easy.
-Of course, this option is only helpful if you have an actual backup and that backup is current.
+Of course, this option is only helpful if you have an actual and current backup.

 Some versions of Windows come with limited backup tools.
-For instance, in Windows 7, the Previous Versions tool could come in handy.
-Windows 8 and 10 include File History, which is a backup tool, but this feature needs to be enabled and a portable hard disk attached.
+In Windows 7, it’s called the Previous Versions tool, and in Windows 8 and 10 it’s called File History, but this feature needs to be enabled and a portable hard disk attached.

-It’s also advisable to call for professional help if files are disappearing for unknown reasons.
-For example, you could be dealing with a looming hardware failure or malware.
-Quikteks can get to the bottom of the problem, potentially recover your lost data, and set you up with reliable computer security and backup tools.
+If files are disappearing for unknown reasons, you could be dealing with a looming hardware failure or malware.
+Call Quikteks at (973)-882-4644.
+We can identify the problem, possibly recover your lost data, and set you up with reliable computer security and backup tools.